← All grades

 Hatchetby Gary Paulsen · Brian's Saga series · 186 pagesBrian Robison, a teenage boy struggling through his parents divorce, is flying up north to stay with his dad for the summer.
 However, his plane crashes and he is forced to survive the Canadian wilderness.
 Now living in a world completely opposite of his own, he is now able to discover himself in this forsaken and misunderstood beautiful world.
 The story is continued in "The River" "Brian's Winter" "Brian's Return" and "The Hunt"

-All American Boysby Jason Reynolds · 320 pagesWhen sixteen-year-old Rashad is mistakenly accused of stealing, classmate Quinn witnesses his brutal beating at the hands of a police officer who happens to be the older brother of his best friend.
+All American Boysby Jason Reynolds and Brendan Kiely · 320 pagesWhen sixteen-year-old Rashad is mistakenly accused of stealing, classmate Quinn witnesses his brutal beating at the hands of a police officer who happens to be the older brother of his best friend.
 Told through Rashad and Quinn's alternating viewpoints.

 The Giver Quartet: Gathering Blueby Lois Lowry · The Giver Quartet series · 241 pagesLame and suddenly orphaned, Kira is mysteriously removed from her squalid village to live in the palatial Council Edifice, where she is expected to use her gifts as a weaver to do the bidding of the all-powerful Guardians.